gridscale/gsclient-js/README.md

 ## Types & Schemas
 Since version 1.0.0 the typescript type definitions of all API parameters and responses are bundled with this package.
+**Developer note:** This client is not (yet) automatically updated on changes to the gridscale public API.
+To update the types from the official API spec, run `npm run updateFromSpec`.

 There are also additional **schemas** bundled with this package, containing additional formatting hints on the types (e.g. special string formats etc.).
 The schemas are named like the types, prefixed by a `$`.